Book online now

 - Contact rotas in school holidays;

 - Attendance at school functions so they can be planned to avoid meetings between the parents wherever possible;

 - Age that children should be able to watch films/videos, ie films/videos recommended for children over 12 and 18.

 These issues may require additional, and sometimes detailed and complex negotiation.
 If your lawyer is involved they will advise you in advance of any additional charge for this work.

-By paying a fixed fee at the start of your case you have certainty about the costs involved.
-The alternative is to pay an hourly rate (currently from £195 plus VAT) for the time your lawyer spends on your case.
+By paying a fixed price at the start of your case you have certainty about the costs involved.
+The alternative is to pay an hourly rate for the time your lawyer spends on your case.
 We believe you should pay for the work that needs to be done, rather than the time it takes to do it.